SantoriniDave.com

 Santorini Buses – The Basics

-• Buses are the cheapest mode of transportation in Santorini.
-Standard adult tickets cost between €1.80 to €2.50, depending on the destination.
+• Buses are my preferred way of getting around Santorini.
+They are the cheapest mode of transportation.
+Standard adult tickets cost between €2.00 and €2.50, depending on the destination.

 • Bus tickets are purchased when boarding by cash only.
 There are no advanced sales of bus tickets.